 1. Messages

-Google has started rolling out a messaging feature, which allows people viewing your listing to message you directly.
-These messages don’t come through email or SMS; they arrive through the messaging feature in your GMB account.
+The messaging functionality within Google Business has become central to how GBP profiles capture leads, and Google makes these options prominent.
+This function allows people viewing your listing to message you directly.
+These messages don’t come through email or SMS; they arrive through the messaging feature in your GBP account.

 But you’ll need to follow Google’s guidelines for communicating with customers through this feature, which include: